Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information after coherent splitting

 where

-and $\mathcal{C}_k = (r^2/2)(\varepsilon_k^+/E_k)$.
-Note that the $\lambda_k$ above has a similar form as that of Eq. \eqref{eq:lambdak_thermal} since in both scenarios the covariance matrices have the same structure, differing only in the matrix elements in the antisymmetric sector.
+In the case where the system is prepared in the ground state before the splitting, entanglement entropy can be calculated from Eq. \eqref{eq:split_mutual_info} and Eq. \eqref{eq:reduced_symp_coh} by setting $\eta_k^+ = 0$.
+Note that the $\lambda_{k,r}$ above has a similar form as that of Eq. \eqref{eq:lambdak_thermal} since in both scenarios the covariance matrices have the same structure, differing only in the matrix elements in the antisymmetric sector.

-In Fig. \ref{fig:coh_split_mutual_info}a, we plot $I(A:B)$ as a function of temperature $T$ for fixed squeezing $r = 1$ and fixed mean density $n_{\rm 1D} = 75\; \rm \mu m^{-1}$.
-Contrary to the decay of entanglement (Fig. \ref{fig:coh_split_entanglement}a), mutual information grows with temperature irrespective of the threshold.
-We interpret this as the system being driven further from equilibrium with increasing temperature as the difference between the symmetric and antisymmetric modes becomes more pronounced.
-This results in a build-up of classical correlations that must not only be enough to compensate for the decaying quantum correlations, but must also add to the overall correlations.
-This trend does not significantly change as we vary the mean density (Fig. \ref{fig:coh_split_mutual_info}b).
-Similar to entanglement, $I(A:B)$ is also found to behave non-monotonically with squeezing parameter.
-In Fig. \ref{fig:coh_split_mutual_info}c, we observe that $I(A:B)$ is strongly suppressed at low temperatures ($T<20\; \rm nK$) and intermediate squeezing regime ($0.2<r<1$) where entanglement is also suppressed (Fig. \ref{fig:coh_split_entanglement}c).
+In Fig. \ref{fig:coh_split_mutual_info}a, we plot the mutual information $I(A:B)$ as a function of temperature $T$ for fixed squeezing $r = 1$ and fixed mean density $n_{\rm 1D} = 75\; \rm \mu m^{-1}$.
+Contrary to the decay of entanglement (Fig. \ref{fig:coh_split_entanglement}a), $I(A:B)$ grows with increasing $T$, irrespective of the threshold.
+The same growth with temperature is also observed for different values of the mean density and the squeezing parameter (Fig. \ref{fig:coh_split_mutual_info}b - c).
+This behavior follows from Eq. \eqref{eq:init_corr}: since the relative sector is initially dominated by quantum noise, which is small compared to thermal fluctuations, the phase fluctuations in A and B are nearly identical after the splitting.
+As the temperature rises, these shared fluctuations become larger, leading to an increase in the mutual information.
+Thus, the splitting produces both quantum and classical correlations, with the classical correlations dominating as the temperature increases.
+Similar to entanglement, $I(A:B)$ is also found to behave non-monotonically with the squeezing parameter.
+In Fig. \ref{fig:coh_split_mutual_info}c, we observe that $I(A:B)$ is strongly suppressed at low temperatures ($T<20\; \rm nK$) and intermediate squeezing regime ($0.2<r<1$), where entanglement is also suppressed (Fig. \ref{fig:coh_split_entanglement}c).